Pometry/Raphtory/README.md

 1. Clone the [example](https://github.com/Raphtory/Examples) repo and pick one of the examples inside that takes your fancy.
 2. Download the [latest stable release](https://github.com/Raphtory/Raphtory/releases/latest) of the `raphtory.jar` and move it into the lib directory of your chosen example project.
    * **Here be dragons:** You can also pick the nightly build, but there may be some quirks yet to be ironed out.
-If you find any please report the issue on git or on slack.
+If you find any please report the issue on [Jira](https://raphtory.atlassian.net/jira/software/projects/RAPH/issues/) or on [Slack](https://join.slack.com/t/raphtory/shared_invite/zt-xbebws9j-VgPIFRleJFJBwmpf81tvxA).
 3. Install SBT by following their [guide](https://www.scala-sbt.org/1.x/docs/Setup.html).
 The example project uses SBT to compile the source code.
 4. Initiate SBT by changing into the example project directory in the terminal and running the command `sbt`.
 You will know when the SBT interactive shell has started once it shows `>`.
 5. Execute `compile` to build the project.